 Valerie Moysey (DJ)

 Valerie is passionate about dance and music as a means to connect, emote, celebrate, and build community.
-Valerie has been a conscious dance deejay for ten years.
-She was an organizer for The Move for five and while living in Hawaii she co-founded Bone Dancin’/HellYa!, a bi-monthly, conscious, dance jam.
-Valerie facilitates sacred activism workshops which incorporate DeeJayed dance, journeying, sound healing, and collective, positive intent for the earth and her creatures.
-Her most recent project focuses on the BEEs.
-Valerie trained extensively for five years in Nonviolent Communication and has been a sound healer for twelve years.
-She is also a body worker (Shiatsu, Swedish, Reiki, Lomi Lomi, and Hot Stone Massage) who companions people in their dying time.
+She’s been a conscious dance deejay for eleven years.
+Valerie was an organizer for The Move for five and while living in Hawaii she co-founded Bone Dancin’/HellYa!, a bi-monthly, conscious, dance jam.
+She facilitates sacred activism workshops which incorporate deejayed dance, journeying, sound healing, and collective prayers for the earth and her creatures (for example the BEEs).
+Valerie trained extensively for five years in Nonviolent Communication and has been a Sound Healer for thirteen years.
+She is also a bodyworker (Shiatsu, Swedish, Reiki, Lomi Lomi, and Hot Stone Massage) who companions people in their dying time.

 Michael P!
 (DJ, Door Facilitator)

 Michael P! is a multi-talented artist that hails from Scarborough.
 He followed his heart and his feet in 2006 which led him to street performing, contact improvisation, performing at Nuit Blanche, swing, opening for the Canadian debut of the fusion band “Dub the Magic Dragon”, hip-hop, the 5 Rhythms™ and sweet, sweet musik.
 He is an avid student who uses the arts to explore the human spirit and our connection.